 Damn I love this series.
-Last episode: swamp monsters.
+Last episode: swamp monster.
 Next episode: Troy.
 This episode: hypnosis.
 The modern successors of In Search Of… are multiple season shows, looking at a single subject -- 'aliens', 'ghosts', 'bigfoot', whatever.
-In Search Of… flits around between weird ideas between episodes, and weird theories within the episodes.
-Just that way it piles ideas upon ideas is so impressive, that I'm willing to forgive the fact that so many of these ideas are pure nonsense.
+In Search Of… flits around between different weird ideas between episodes, and different weird theories within the episodes.
+Just that way it piles idea upon idea is so impressive, that I'm willing to forgive the fact that so many of these ideas are pure nonsense.

 Anyway, hypnosis.
 Got to be honest, I don't know much about the subject.
 I know medical research into hypnosis has been on-again off-again for ages, but it really took a hit in the '80s with all of that questionable 'recovered memory' stuff.
-My research for this review consisted of asking a doctor about hypnosis and being answered with a confused glance.
-I think that says it all
+My research for this review consisted of asking a doctor about hypnosis and being answered with a confused look and a shrug.
+I think that says it all.

 An operating room with 'a woman's life… on the line'.
 She's been hypnotised instead of aneathestised due to an allergy.
 We see the doctor hypnotising her, while Nimoy talks about her going to a 'place with no pain'.
 Gentle harp music in the background.
 Then a sudden, deliberate cut to an actor playing a stocking-masked bandit waving a gun.
 The music becomes jarring.
 We're told that the victim of the bandits was able to remember important details with the help of hypnosis.

 All very important.
 The word 'hypnosis', tends to be associated with calm, sleep, trance, dream.
 These are nice words if you're selling mattresses, but not good if you're a TV producer.
 We need to associate this episode with drama, fear, life and death situations, so we're looking at how hypnosis intersects with medical drama and crime stories.